Sociology (SOC)

 An examination of qualitative approaches to understanding social life.
 In particular, the course covers selecting a topic suitable for qualitative investigation, participant observation 220 Sociology and in depth interviewing techniques, the ethics and politics associated with doing qualitative research, writing up field notes, formulating topics, reviewing the literature around the topic, the analysis of field notes, and the writing of research reports.
 Prerequisite: ENG 102 with a grade of C- or above; SOC 101 with a minimum grade of C; or instructor permission.

 SOC 320.
-The Family.
+Sociology of Families.
 (3 Credits)

 An analysis of the family as a social group and institution.
 Students consider the ways in which the family is influenced by demographic changes and by the changes in other social institutions, such as the economy, education, the state and religion.
 Prerequisite: SOC 101 with a minimum grade of C; or instructor permission.

 SOC 322.
-Medical Sociology.
+Sociology of Health, Illness, and Medicine.
 (3 Credits)

 An examination of the United States Health Care System and comparison of various components of this system with that of others.
 The allopathic (Western) medical model is also examined.
 The course emphasizes the mortality and morbidity trends and patterns which exist in the U.S., the problems facing our health care system (high costs, unequal access), and alternative models of health and disease.
 Prerequisite: SOC 101 with a minimum grade of C; or instructor permission.